-Whether or not the behavior was a manifestation of the child's disability, school personnel may remove a student to an interim alternative educational setting (determined by the child's IEP team) for up to 45 school days if the child:
+Whether or not the behavior was a manifestation of the child's disability, school personnel may remove a student to an interim alternative educational setting (determined by the child's IEP Team) for up to 45 school days, if the child:

-- carries a weapon (see the definition below) to school or has a weapon at school, on school premises, or at a school function under the jurisdiction of the Tennessee Department of Education or a school district; - knowingly has or uses illegal drugs (see Definitions section) or sells or solicits the sale of a controlled substance (see Definitions section) while at school, on school premises, or at a school function under the jurisdiction of the Tennessee Department of Education or a school district; or - has inflicted serious bodily injury (see Definitions section) upon another person while at school, on school premises, or at a school function under the jurisdiction of the Tennessee Department of Education or a school district.
+- 1. Carries a weapon (see the definition below) to school or has a weapon at school, on school premises, or at a school function under the jurisdiction of the State Educational Agency or a school district; - 2.
+Knowingly has or uses illegal drugs (see the definition below), or sells or solicits the sale of a controlled substance, (see the definition below), while at school, on school premises, or at a school function under the jurisdiction of the State Educational Agency or a school district; or - 3.
+Has inflicted serious bodily injury (see the definition below) upon another person while at school, on school premises, or at a school function under the jurisdiction of the State Educational Agency or a school district.